Suicide Resources: Get support now

 Are you a professional who has lost a client to suicide?
 The New York State Suicide Prevention Office created this Guide for Managers and Supervisors which includes screening tools and clinical interventions, a guide to first response, contact with the victim’s family, and more.

-Do you know someone may be at risk of suicide?
+Do you know someone who may be at risk of suicide?

-- Click here to read some great advice from the American Foundation for Suicide Prevention on what to do if you know or are with someone who may be at risk of suicide.
+- Click here to read advice from the American Foundation for Suicide Prevention on what to do if you know or are with someone who may be at risk of suicide.

 - Here are some helpful tips on how to have a conversation with someone who you think or know is at risk of suicide.